-The Company devoted great effort in pollution prevention and control, protection of ecological system in strict compliance of each GMP standard and the relevant laws and regulations in the PRC, in an effort to strengthen the management ability in environment.
-The Company had various pollution prevention and control facilities to comply with applicable standards of main sewage outlet, applicable standards of air exhaust vents and emission permitted by the emission license.
-Based on new techniques, new technologies and new products of zero or minimal pollution, the Company commenced integrated treatment for "three waste", details as below: for exhaust gas, "Alkaline wash+ multi-media catalysts and oxidants absorption tower" treatment, bag-type filter and "pre-wash+ bio-filter" treatment were utilised to meet emission targets; for sewage, the sewage treatment plant has met the operation standard; for solid wastes, sorting and separation were conducted to implement full process supervision and management of hazardous waste, covering from its generation to treatment.
-In 2017, the Company was the first batch of companies recognised in the Green Manufacturing Demonstration List by the Ministry of Industry and Information Technology.
-During 2020, the Group has not breached the above laws and regulations in relation to emission.
+The Companies devoted great effort in pollution prevention and control, protection of ecological system in strict compliance of each GMP standard and the relevant laws and regulations in the PRC, in an effort to strengthen the management ability in environment.
+The Companies had various pollution prevention and control facilities to comply with applicable standards of main sewage outlet, applicable standards of air exhaust vents and emission permitted by the emission license.
+The Companies adopted new techniques, new technologies and new products of zero or minimal pollution to meet emission targets; for sewage, the sewage treatment plant has met the operation standard; for solid wastes, sorting and separation were conducted to implement full process supervision and management of hazardous waste, covering from its generation to treatment.
+In 2017, the Companies was the first batch of companies recognised in the Green Manufacturing Demonstration List by the Ministry of Industry and Information Technology.
+During 2021, the Group has not breached the above laws and regulations in relation to emission.